skysheng7/linux_command_in_aws_ec2/README.md

 But something went wrong.

-A clown — a mysterious entity known only as **`Umbu`** — showed up today in Ollie's home, kidnapped her and **locked her in a hidden dungeon directory** and taken over her riverbank workstation.
+A clown — a mysterious entity known only as **`Umbu`** — showed up today in Ollie's home, kidnapped her and **locked her in a hidden dungeon directory** and taken over her workstation by the ocean.

 Now it's up to **you**, the command-line hero, to **rescue Ollie** and restore order to her filesystem.

+Before Ollie was captured into the dungeon, she left one last message for us 🌊 **"Ocean knows it all..."**

 ---